reactjs/react-docgen/.changeset/thin-foxes-talk.md

 Removed support for the `@extends React.Component` annotation on react class components.

-Instead you can use the new `@component` annotation.
+Instead you can use the new `@component` annotation or define you own annotation by creating a custom `FindAnnotatedDefinitionsResolver` instance